squashd/hbit/README.md

 resource driven design.
 Not for any particular architectural fit, just as a point of reference of what an end application could or should look like.

-I quickly realized I'd made a poor decision and moved on to trying an event-based microservices architecture... which I did poorly.
-The RPG service became wholly dependent on the task service as a driver of events which meant I had to asynchronously update the user.
-For this I decided to use a websocket connection (?!?).
-But what better way to learn than to fail.

 The architecture as of now (2024-07-04) consists of an API gateway with an auth service and orchestration between registration and task resolutions (do/undo).